gaspardaurymarceau/GDec/README.md

 - = + *
 - Uppercase and lowercase letters for item names
 - Numbers before an item's name to indicate its quantity
-- Numbers inside an item's name (item names cannot start with a number)
+- Numbers inside an item's name
 - Underscores
 This exact syntax should be respected, or the program will likely break.
 Spaces are not allowed.
 If an item's quantity is 1, the number can be removed (ex : A=B+2*C+D)